 Also, almost half of consumers obtain information about cars from automotive websites, since those websites usually have comprehensive knowledge about car brands and models.

 On social media, young auto enthusiasts (post-90s and younger) have a stronger willingness to share content about vehicles with others.
 Half of the auto enthusiasts spend 5-15 minutes on every online post (website and social media) about vehicles.

 Social networks have therefore become strategic for car promotion in China.
 This is why many brands now use KOLs (Key Opinion Leaders) to convey messages in a more subtle way.
 Indeed, more than 70% of vehicle consumers follow at least three KOLs, their purchasing behaviors are highly influenced by KOLs’ opinions and experience.

-New retail: How the Alibaba strategy applies to the Chinese car market
+New retail: How the Alibaba strategy applies to the China’s automotive industry

-New retail in the automotive market in China is more consumer-centric.
+New retail in China’s automotive industry is more consumer-centric.
 This is a trend that has been widely followed by car manufacturers since the success of Alibaba’s New Retail strategy launched in 2016.

 By collecting consumers’ data (such as interests, price and design preferences), vehicle brands are able to provide cars, auto-configuration and services based on consumers’ requests.
 Thus, the consumer’s journey is shorter because the touch points are blended: for example, Wechat content is now a touch point for each step of the car buyer journey in China.

 [New Retail in the Chinese car market – Source: Techcrunch]